KyleBanks/whatsthecodeforthat.com/README.md

 ## Contributing

 If there's a section, language, or snippet you think is missing or needs updating, please don't hesitate to help out.
-When making modifications, please respect the following general guidelines.
+When making modifications, please follow these general guidelines:

-### Content Sections
+### - Content Sections

 If you're adding a new section or subsection to [/content](./content), please try to: